Reemaa828/Linux_11_5/M1_S7/Access_Control.md

 has all the privileges and has all the control to do anything on the system with UID=0.

-# Ways to do file permissions :IbLocked:
+# Ways to do file permissions ❗
 ## 1. Scopes of Permission
 ### - User:
 The owner of the file.